 Our Lady of Mount Carmel School was among the first schools in Virginia to be designated as a Purple Star School in 2018, indicating excellence in serving military families.
 Additionally, the 2018-2019 school year brought to completion the addition of an outdoor classroom to OLMC for our continued STREAM education.

 During the 2020 school closure, which resulted from the COVID-19 Pandemic, Our Lady of Mount Carmel School transitioned to distance learning over one weekend.
 The final quarter of the 2019-2020 school year was different and challenging, but our teachers and students maintained their studies through Google Classroom, Zoom, and many prepared materials.
-We were excited to reopen for in-person instruction in the fall of 2020 as we see the opportunity to appreciate our encounter peers and faith-filled witnesses in the classroom and the cafeteria as a pearl of the pandemic.
-With new protocol in place, OLMC faculty and students have persevered in walking by faith and holding onto hope in the midst of difficulty in order to continue the good work of education God is doing in and through our school.
+We reopened for in-person instruction in the fall of 2020 and have persevered in walking by faith and holding onto hope in the midst of difficulty in order to continue the good work of education God is doing in and through our school.

 When students arrived on campus in the fall of 202o, we shared the good news that OLMC was named by the Cardinal Newman Society a Catholic Education Honor Roll School!
 And, though the pandemic continues, we are growing and serving the children of the Peninsula.
 Today, Our Lady of Mount Carmel School forms bright futures for students in Pre-K through 8th grade.
 OLMC is fully accredited by Cognia.
 Our Lady of Mount Carmel School has a long standing reputation in Hampton Roads and is well-known to maintain the traditions of the Roman Catholic Faith while stressing academic excellence.